varya/bem-articles-tmp/start-from-project-stub.en.md

 To start you will need [bem tools](https://github.com/bem/bem-tools), a command line toolkit to operate on BEM entities and building your project.
 Follow the installing steps in its repository.

+## Running your project repository
+The easiest way to run a project is to copy similar project repository with suitable structure.
+We would like to use full stack of BEM technologies, so this is the [project-stub](https://github.com/bem/project-stub) repository that suits.

+    $ git clone git://github.com/bem/project-stub.git my-pretty-project
+    $ cd my-pretty-project/
+    $ rm -rf .git
+    $ git init

+Then, you need to build the project running `make` command:

+    $ make

+That takes some time because the first launch also installs all the required npm packadges.<br/>
+When finished, you will see the following message:

+   info: Server is listening on port 8080.
+Point your browser to http://localhost:8080/

+This means that there is `bem server` running.
+It will automatically rebuild your project if you change something.